nx-academy/nx-ai/README.md

 This repository is dedicated **only** to the AI jobs and workflows powering NX Academy.

 At the moment, it mainly relies on the OpenAI API to:
-- create quizzes
+- create quizzes;
-- generate article drafts
-- extract summaries
+- extract metadata such as title and summary from online articles;
+- search the web for news on target subjets (IA, DevOps, etc.);
-- (soon) run Discord bots acting as small back-office tools for the project
+- run a Discord bot acting as small back-office tool for the project, for example for generating News in NewsFeed;

 You’re free to clone this repo and explore the source code.
 Keep in mind that it’s tightly coupled to NX Academy: you’ll need your own environment variables to make it fully work.

-That being said, feel free to look around and reach out if you have questions — my Discord username is **tdimnet** and I’m usually available to answer.
+That being said, feel free to look around and reach out if you have questions, my Discord username is **tdimnet** and I’m usually available to answer.

 ---